-- Review a member of staff collated all relevant information including relevant national and local guidance. - Staff consultation all school staff were given the opportunity to look at the policy and make recommendations. - Governor consultation all school governors were given the opportunity to look at the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to read, ask questions and comment on the policy online. - Ratification once amendments were made, the policy was shared with the governing body and ratified. - Planned pupil consultation to follow.
+- Review a member of staff collated all relevant information including relevant national and local guidance. - Staff consultation all school staff were given the opportunity to look at the policy and make recommendations. - Governor consultation all school governors were given the opportunity to look at the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to read, ask questions and comment on the policy online. - Ratification once amendments were made, the policy was shared with the governing body and ratified. - Ongoing pupil consultation.